vlssanonymous/uq-predgan/README.md

-# GAN-based Reduced Order Model for Data Assimilation and Uncertainty Quantification
+# GAN-based Reduced Order Model for Prediction, Data Assimilation and Uncertainty Quantification

 This repository is the official implementation of:

-***A GAN-based Reduced Order Model for Data Assimilation and Uncertainty Quantification*** ICML submitted paper.
+***A GAN-based Reduced Order Model for Prediction, Data Assimilation and Uncertainty Quantification*** ICML submitted paper.

 ## Directories:

 - **datasets**: Datasets of the spatio-temporal spread of COVID-19 in an idealized town.
+- **GAN_evaluation**: New way of evaluating the GAN training.
+- **Regularization**: Regularization to improve the GAN-based Reduced Order Model.
 - **UQ-PredGAN**: Data assimilation and uncertainty quantification using a GAN-based Reduced Order Model.

 ## Requirements